Korean folklore: Social folk customs in daily life

 A once dominant Confucian culture that emphasizes respect for ancestors, age and seniority has affected South Korea's home and workplace practices, and its social life.
-In addition to other factors such as economic status and status at the business level, age and marriage status play a role in determining social status.
+In addition to other factors such as economic status and status at the business level, age and marital status play a role in determining social status.
 These factors, especially age, affect relationships between social acquaintances.
 Folk customs related to family or farming have changed into other forms or disappeared little by little as industrialization proceeds.